 Join-as-you-go with Single Crochet is a great technique for connecting individually made motifs while working the last round of each motif.

-Single Crochet Joining is another great method to join crochet motifs as you go!
-Insert the hook into the indicated stitch (or space) of the current motif; yarn over & pull up a loop (sc remains unfinished with 2 loops on the hook); insert the hook into the corresponding st of the previously made motif; yarn over & pull through all loops on the hook (sc-join made).
+To complete a sc-join, insert the hook into the indicated stitch (or space) of the current motif, yarn over and pull up a loop (sc remains unfinished with 2 loops on the hook); insert the hook into the corresponding st of the previously made motif, yarn over and pull through all loops on the hook (sc-join made).

-When working sc-join in the corner between the 2 already joined motifs, insert the hook into the same corner st as the previous sc-join & skip the overlapping sc-join.
-TIP: You may find it helpful to place a marker in the corner stitch that will be joined.
+To join the corner, insert your hook into the same corner space as sc-join of the previous motif, skipping the overlapping corner stitch.
+You may like to use stitch markers for indicating corners.
 Continue working in the same manner around the remaining edges of the motif.

-If join-as-you-go technique is not your cup of tea, you can simply sew motifs together!
-Finish all required motifs without joining and place them right up against each other as indicated in the pattern.
-Thread a tapestry needle with a single strand of yarn (using the same color as for the last round of the motif) & whipstitch all the adjoining edges.
+If join-as-you-go is not really your cup of tea, you can sew the motifs across sc edges instead.
+Lay out your motifs, then thread a tapestry needle with a single strand of yarn (using the same color as for the last round of the motif) and whipstitch across the adjoining edges.